0xINT101/0xINT101/README.md

 # Welcome to My GitHub Profile!

 ## About Me
-I am INTeRP0L, a passionate bug hunter in the field of cybersecurity.
+My Name is INTeGER , a passionate bug hunter in the field of cybersecurity.
 I am always on the lookout for vulnerabilities and striving to enhance the security of digital systems.

 ## Field of Work
 - 🐞 Bug Bounty Hunter